Zingtree makes extensive use of variables to store data collected or passed into the workflow.

 - Text variables can be joined using a string catenation webhook we provide.

-- You can erase variables by overwriting them, or by setting a Data Retention Policy.
+- You can erase variables by overwriting them or setting a Data Retention Policy.

 - You can maintain a running total for numeric variables.
 This is useful for evaluations or testing.